Skip to main content

 8. What is the general time frame and processes for obtaining permanent residence and citizenship for sponsored and unsponsored business-related immigration?

-Once an applicant holds settlement, they may be eligible to apply for naturalisation as a Danish citizen.
-However, they must hold settlement for 2 years at the time when the decision is reached, and the processing time is around 2 years.
+Once an applicant holds settled status, they may be eligible to apply for naturalisation as a Danish citizen.
+However, they must hold settled status for 2 years at the time when the decision is reached, but the processing time is around 2 years.
 Further, it is a requirement that the applicant have spent at least 9 years continuous residence in Denmark.
 Therefore, if the applicant has obtained permanent residence after 4 years the applicant will need to wait with the citizenship application.
 In addition, there are further requirements such as a Danish test, work requirements etc. There are exemption possibilities also to the years of continuous residence, e.g., if you are married to a Danish spouse.

 9. What productive type activities can a business visitor undertake and for how long?